 So, what if you can’t get your hands on the right antibiotic immediately?
 Or what if you’re stuck in the middle of nowhere and can’t see a doctor right away?
 I’m sure you wonder if OTC UTI medicine works and if it can cure the infection.
 The answer is “maybe”.

-First of all, there are three groups of UTI Over The Counter (OTC) products available without a prescription.
+First of all, there are three groups of UTI over-the-counter products available without a prescription.

 - Products that reduce symptoms but do not cure the infection (made by big pharmaceutical companies).

 - Natural remedies that you won’t find in pharmacies, but rather in stores like Whole Foods, Sprouts, and on Amazon.

 - Supplements that could help prevent your UTI from recurring.

 - Your UTI symptoms do not disappear in two or three days

 - You experience back pain, nausea, or fevers and chills

 If you have any of these, don’t attempt self-treatment and see a doctor immediately:

 - Chronic health issues or any disease of the kidneys or bladder

 - You are pregnant

 - You are trying to help a young child with a UTI

 It’s just not worth the risk!

 In most cases, antibiotics are required to kill the bacteria that cause a UTI.
 If left untreated, a UTI can spread to your kidneys or enter your bloodstream, causing a severe infection.